tournz/tournz/README.md

 Hi there 👋 <br>
-I am a 25 year-old French graduate of web development bootcamp Le Wagon in İstanbul, looking to combine my newly acquired tech skills with my finance background in entrepreneurial projects. <br> Am also passionate about geopolitics, foreign languages and psychology.
+I am a 25 year-old French graduate of web development bootcamp Le Wagon in İstanbul, looking to combine my newly acquired tech skills with my finance background in entrepreneurial projects. <br>

 <!--
 **tournz/tournz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.